burlesonbiblechurch/bbcyouth/_posts/2012-08-14-end-of-summer-party.md

 ---
-layout: post
+layout: "post"
-title: End of Summer Party on Aug 22!
+title: "End of Summer Party on Aug 22!"
-author: Phillip
+author: "Phillip"
-excerpt: |
+excerpt:
   We'll be kicking off the school year and enjoying the last days of summer with a grand party!
 Swimming, games, singing, and of course food!
 ---